Students benefit from our decades of experience, small class sizes and individualized attention.

 Looking for a Beginner Class?

-You can join us any time but, you're in luck, we have three class times for beginning students starting soon!
-Our Winter session begins the week of January 13th.
-If you have questions or would like to sign-up for classes click the Contact Us tab above.
+In light of the five-person limit per class we have added two (possibly three) new class times for beginning students; check the schedule below.
+Enrollment for specific times will be first-come, first-served If you would like to sign-up for classes or have any questions, click the Contact Us tab above.
 Either via email or phone, we're here to help!

 Curious but not sure?
 You're always welcome to try a class for free.